neuropoly/intranet.neuro.polymtl.ca/onboarding/campus-access.md

 For Julien's students working on AI projects, you could request an affiliation at Mila.
 Advantages include: French course, access to Mila facility (open space, infrastructure), and for networking with AI students.

-To request an affiliation, ask Julien to fill up [this form](https://docs.google.com/forms/d/e/1FAIpQLSdChdq0LwkAal5CMc5oDAlacAjMr86xrxYNogqVXSnpT1bReA/viewform).
+To request an affiliation for interns/postdocs, ask Julien to fill up [this form](https://docs.google.com/forms/d/e/1FAIpQLSdChdq0LwkAal5CMc5oDAlacAjMr86xrxYNogqVXSnpT1bReA/viewform).

+To request an affiliation for graduate students, send request to: academic.affairs@mila.quebec

 ## Requirements for room access